ajamesl/ajamesl/README.md

 + Excel in interdisciplinary environments.

-+ Driven by curiosity.
++ Passionate about applying scientific rigour to solve real-world business challenges.

-+ Passionate about applying scientific rigour and analytical thinking to solve real-world business challenges.
++ Driven by curiosity and a desire to accelerate scientific discovery through AI.

 ---